open-austin/azure-indigent-defense/README.md

 In order for the emulation to work properly, you must meet the following requirements:

+- macOS 13+
+  - Rosetta 2 installed
 - Docker version 4.16.0+
-- macOS 13+
+  - Enable `Use Virtualization framework` in Docker Destkop Settings > General
-- Enable `Use rosetta for x86/amd64` in Settings > Features in Development
+  - Enable `Use rosetta for x86/amd64` in Docker Desktop Settings > Features in Development

 If you see the error `Function not implemented`, this likely means you aren't configured properly for emulation.
+Ensure the following:

+- The above requirements are all met by your machine
+- Your macOS terminal is **not** being emulated when you build & run docker compose
+  - The `arch` command should print `arm64`
+- That you built the container image _after_ installing everything
+  - If you adjusted one of these configurations after building the image, try re-building with `docker-compose build --no-cache`